sreemural/demo-alb/README.md

 Below is the policy

 {
+    "Version": "2012-10-17",
+    "Statement": [
+        {
             "Effect": "Allow",
             "Principal": {
-    "Federated": "arn:aws:iam::<ACCOUNT_ID>:oidc-provider/token.actions.githubusercontent.com"
+                "Federated": "arn:aws:iam::<Account_ID>:oidc-provider/token.actions.githubusercontent.com"
             },
             "Action": "sts:AssumeRoleWithWebIdentity",
             "Condition": {
                 "StringLike": {
                     "token.actions.githubusercontent.com:sub": "repo:sreemural/demo-alb:ref:refs/heads/main"
                 }
             }
         }
+    ]
+}

-For github to connect to AWS we have to create a provider in IAM and assign the role to it
+For github to connect to AWS we have to create a provider in IAM and assign the role to it.